Learn the second most spoken language in the world – Learn Hindi

 Our day till noon is reserved for the language and cultural training.

-In the afternoon we will have a walk through the colourful Bazaar of Jaipur and visit a factory to see the famous block printing work being done since centuries in Jaipur.
-After the walk we drive through the new city of Jaipur and visit "Laxmi Narayan Mandir", a Hindu Temple made of white marble.
-We might have an opportunity here to observe a prayer ceremony.
+In the afternoon we will have a walk through the colorful Bazaar of Jaipur and visit a factory to see the famous block printing work being done for centuries in Jaipur.
+After the walk, we drive through the new city of Jaipur and visit "Laxmi Narayan Mandir", a Hindu temple made of white marble.
+We might have an opportunity here to observe a prayer ceremony

 Day 11 – Language & Cultural training in Jaipur / Excursion: Nahargarh (about 07 km)